 ACT Organic (Organic Agriculture Certification Thailand)

 ACT Organic is one of Thailand’s most trusted independent organic certification bodies.
 It operates under international organic principles and is widely respected both locally and internationally.
+The standards they are licensed to assess for include: EU Organic, Canada Organic, IFOAM organic.

 ACT Organic standards align closely with: